A top global university

 Location and climate

-Campus is located in Melbourne, Florida, just minutes from East Coast beaches; one hour east of Orlando; and a three-hour drive north of Miami.
+Campus is located in Melbourne, Florida, minutes from East Coast beaches, one hour east of Orlando, and a three-hour drive north of Miami.
 The area is home to one of the most concentrated high-tech economies in the state and the fourth-largest high-tech workforce in the nation.

 Melbourne’s attractive business climate is matched only by its natural resources, including the Atlantic Ocean and Indian River Lagoon, which are ideal for scientific study and research as well as recreation.
 The climate is generally sunny and temperate; the average daily temperature is 76 degrees Fahrenheit/24 degrees Celsius, and severe storms are infrequent.

-About a third of Florida Tech’s student body comes from outside the US, and more than 100 countries are represented.
+About a third of Florida Tech’s student body comes from outside the United States, and more than 100 countries are represented.
 International diversity is a hallmark of the Florida Tech experience, and the University celebrates its global character in many ways.

-From global cuisine in its dining hall to the annual International Festival hosted by its Office of International Student and Scholar Services, there’s always something to remind students that Florida Tech cares.
-The University really means it when it says “#YouAreWelcomeHere.”
+From global cuisine in the dining hall to the annual International Festival hosted by the Office of International Student and Scholar Services, there’s always something to remind students that Florida Tech cares.
+The University really means it when it says #YouAreWelcomeHere.

 Florida Tech welcomes inquiries and applications from all students who are interested in joining the University’s global community of scholars.
 The University understands thatleaving your home and family to attend a small private university in Florida requires courage.
 When students choose Florida Tech, the University does everything it can to honor and celebrate that decision.
 From admission to academics, student activities to dining services—Florida Tech believes that everything students experience should contribute to their personal and professional success.